OpenSextant/geodesy/README.md

 Geodesy is a geodetic library that allows the construction of basic shapes on a specified ellipsoid world model.
 You can then perform various operations on the shapes and points such as discovering distance, whether shapes intersect and such.
-The shapes can have altitude but not arbitrary 3D shape.
+The shapes can have altitude but not an arbitrary 3D shape.

 ## Building ##

-Setup your gradle.properties file appropriately after reading gradle documentation.
-Use gradle to build, see the various tasks and use the gradle documentation to understand what they do.
+Setup your gradle.properties file appropriately after reading [Gradle](http://www.gradle.org/) documentation.
+Use Gradle to build, see the various tasks and use the Gradle documentation to understand what they do.

 ### Versions and Packages ###

-Note that for the public release the version was bumped to 2.0.0 and the java package is now org.opensextant.geodesy
+Note that for the public release the version was bumped to 2.0.0 and the Java package is now org.opensextant.geodesy.

 ## Other Information of note ##